DavidBellamy/DavidBellamy/README.md

 ### Hi, I'm David Bellamy.

-I am a **Post-Training & Reasoning Researcher** and a Harvard PhD Statistician.
+I am a **Infrastructure Engineer for agentic training** and a Harvard PhD Statistician.

-I am currently on an engineering sabbatical, building **bare-metal reasoning stacks** to understand the numerics of Reinforcement Learning for LLMs.
-My focus is on scaling inference-time compute and designing non-parametric value aggregation methods.
+I am currently at Institute of Foundation Models (ifm.ai) building the reinforcement learning infrastructure for agentic training of a frontier-scale model that the team pretrained and midtrained in-house.

 ---

 ### Featured Projects

+A small sample of my old personal work.

 | Project | Description | Stack |
 | :--- | :--- | :--- |